lkodinsson/MARS/Appendix/Actions.md

 **Action Time:** Reaction or Free Reaction
 **Stamina Cost:** 1

 As a free reaction you may roll your evasion to defend against an attack instead of using your deflection.
-If the incoming attack grazes against your evasion roll, the attack is considered a failure instead of a graze.
+If the incoming attack grazes against your evasion roll, then the incoming attack is considered a failure instead of a graze.
 After you evade, you may drop prone.
 Instead of dropping prone you may move up to 1m, but the evade must be done as a normal reaction (instead of a free reaction).

 ---